-Over the past two years my work has developed to increasingly reflect the global situation and conflict, and the impact of these on mental health.
+Over the past few years my work has developed to increasingly reflect the global situation, including climate change and conflict, and the impact of these on mental health.
 Many such pieces are still in various stages of development and not yet on this site.
-Please do visit my Instagram page to see work in progress and recently finished pieces.
+Scroll down to find out more about my inspiration, my process, and examples of my work.
+And please do visit my Instagram page to see my latest finished pieces.

 Shibuichi is a Japanese copper alloy of 25% silver and 75% copper.
 It’s great to work with because it never reacts the same way to heat twice.

 For the light-coloured ring pictured, after soldering the ring shank onto the main disc and then soldering 18ct gold bezel onto the right one for the black spinel stone, the metal had changed colour completely from copper coloured through to black to this lighter interesting colouration.

 The darker pieces show how small changes to the process generate quite different colour patterns.
 Each piece is unique!

 I love creating jewellery to my customer’s specification.
 Contact me if you’d like to discuss an idea or find out more.

 design and feedback

 I run regular workshops allowing you to to earn about and practise some of the techniques that I use.

 Recent workshops have provided an introduction to enameling on copper, including scraffito, and stencils to introduce pattern.
 More advanced workshops include enameling on silver, using cloisonne or painting enamels to create designs.
 Please contact me if you would like your own bespoke workshop!

 All the raw materials for my jewellery are ethically sourced – particularly important for precious stones.
 I melt down and reuse leftover metals, sometimes using the water casting method to create new organic silver shapes.
 Non-recyclable elements are kept to a minimum, with a target of zero-waste.